selabhvl/dat250public/expassignments/expass1.md

 ```bash
 podman login -u <your docker.io username> docker.io
 ```
-When asked for the password, past the content of your clipboard.
+When asked for the password, paste the content of your clipboard.
 You should see a message that you are successfully logged in.

 Next, you have to create a repository where you can push your images.